philipparvaneh/Interactive-Lab-Hub/Lab 5/README.md

 4. Read Belloti, et al.'s [Making Sense of Sensing Systems: Five Questions for Designers and Researchers](https://www.cc.gatech.edu/~keith/pubs/chi2002-sensing.pdf).

 ### For the lab, you will need:
-1. Pull the new Github Repo.(Please wait until thursday morning.
-There are still some incompatabilities to make the assignment work.)
+1. Pull the new Github Repo.(Please wait until Thursday morning.
+There are still some incompatibilities to make the assignment work.)
 1. Raspberry Pi
 1. Webcam

 ### Deliverables for this lab are:
 1. Show pictures, videos of the "sense-making" algorithms you tried.
-1. Show the filledout answers for the Contextual Interaction Design Tool.
+1. Show the filled out answers for the Contextual Interaction Design Tool.
 1. Show a video of how you embed one of these algorithms into your observant system.
 1. Test, characterize your interactive device.
 Show faults in the detection and how the system handled it.